 The NLT translates that phrase, “all that God wants you to know.”
 “All that God wants us to know” includes things that may be hard to hear.
 Things like the need to lay down our own selfish agendas in order to love others sacrificially (Lk.
 9.23-24).
 That God isn’t just a God of mercy and grace but also a God of justice and judgment (Rom.
 6.23; Ex.
 34.7).
 That God doesn’t heal all diseases in this life and He doesn’t want to make everyone rich (Phil 4.11-12; Heb.
 12.5-8).
 He wants us to know that tests, trials, and persecutions are part of the Christian life (Jn.
 16.33).
 And that He is more concerned with our holiness than our happiness (Rom.
 8.28-29; 1 Thess.
 4.3; 1 Pet.
 1.15-16).

-If we don’t understand these things and if we’re taught that the opposite is true, we will be blindsided when these truths become apparent.
-We may get angry at God or decide He isn’t real or that He isn’t good.
+If we don’t understand these things, we will be blindsided when the truth becomes apparent.
+We may even get angry at God or decide He isn’t real or good.

 Our Responsibility